 Another problem with the compendium approach is that BCTs are not all optimally effective when combined in ‘pick-and-mix’ fashion.
 There needs to be coherence to the package that is provided by a theory that offers power and meaning and connects the components into a working set.

-With so many missing elements, this an Incomplete Model of Behaviour Change
+With so many missing elements, is this a ‘Clockwork Orange’ Model of Behaviour Change?

-Behaviour change involves a collaboration between the client wanting to make the change, with their own desires and feelings, and the change agent/therapist.
-The therapeutic alliance between the two parties is crucial to the project’s ‘outcome’.
-Therapist’s attributes such as being flexible, honest, respectful, trustworthy, confident, warm, interested, and open contribute to that alliance.
-From all of this it can readily be seen that the situation is far more complex than the proposed ‘Behaviour Change Intervention Ontology’.
+Behaviour change involves a collaboration between the client who is wishing to make the change, with their own personal purposes, desires and feelings, and the change agent.
+The therapeutic alliance between these two parties is crucial to the the project’s final ‘outcome’.
+The situation is far more complex than the prescribed ‘Behaviour Change Intervention Ontology’.
 It is never as simplistic as an ‘Intervention’, ‘Mechanisms of Action’ and ‘Target Behaviour’.